radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 ## Trust Boundaries

-### UCP Container runs as Non-Root

-As of November 24, 2024, the UCP container runs as a non-root user.
-This security measure helps to limit the potential impact of a container compromise by restricting the privileges available to the container.
-Running containers as non-root users is a best practice that enhances the overall security posture of the system.
-For more details, refer to the [Dockerfile](https://github.com/radius-project/radius/blob/96504063bbab8c0ee53b0955a9647cf00c7f5fae/deploy/images/ucpd/Dockerfile#L14).

 ### Trust Model of UCP Clients

 UCP is a [Kubernetes API Service](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) that aims to extend Kubernetes with its APIs and capabilities.
 So anything that is sent to an API path that starts with `/apis/api.ucp.dev/v1alpha3` gets sent to the UCP through the Kubernetes API Server.
-This means that for external clients like Radius CLI, we rely on Kubernetes authentication and don't provide any additional authentication mechanism.
+This means that requests coming into UCP originate from an authorized user that is authorized by Kubernetes.

 ![CLI - Kubernetes API Server - UPC](./2024-11-ucp-component-threat-model/cli-kubernetes-api-server-ucp.png)

+### Trust Model of Internal Resource providers

 In terms of authentication between UCP and resource providers, we also don't have any authentication mechanisms right now.
 We use [AnonymousCredential](https://github.com/radius-project/radius/blob/main/pkg/azure/tokencredentials/anonymous.go#L50) while making calls to the resource providers from UCP.
 It basically means that there are no tokens in the request making the communication unauthenticated.

-### Trust Model of Internal Resource providers

-Currently, our only resource provider is the Applications RP.
-As mentioned above, the Applications RP lives in the same Kubernetes cluster and namespace as the UCP.
-Therefore, the trust boundaries are defined by the Kubernetes cluster and the namespace within that cluster.

 ### Trust Model of External Resource Managers (Azure and AWS)

 The UCP routes user requests to Azure and AWS whenever a resource from those providers is requested.
 In these cases, we rely on Azure and AWS to establish the trust boundary and operate under the assumption that they are secure and trustworthy.
 We provide necessary credentials that the user has provided to us and authenticate to these cloud providers.
 We, then, trigger the next action.

+We communicate with external resource managers through their public HTTPS APIs.
+We use standard authentication mechanisms, with credentials provided by the user.
+Therefore we can assume that external resource managers are authentic, and our requests and subject to the authorization model provided by those resource managers.

 ## Assumptions